web-dave/ngx-automatic-formbuilder/projects/ngx-automatic-formbuilder/README.md

 ```

 Maybe this is helpfull in some way.

-TI know there are no tests at all.
+I know there are no tests at all.

 I will add them by time.

 # contribution is very wellcome!